wn-marie/Week1-Assignment-Web-development/README.md

 ## Overview

-This project is a simple, accessible, and SEO-friendly web page for a fluffy pancake recipe.
+This repo demonstrates a simple, accessible, and SEO-friendly web page by using an example of a fluffy pancake recipe.
 It demonstrates the use of modern HTML5 semantic elements, accessibility best practices, and basic SEO techniques.

 ## Features